Lamborghini American Challenge

-Lamborghini American Challenge (previously released as Crazy Cars III) is a 1994 racing video game developed and published by Titus France for the Super NES, Amiga, Amiga CD32, Atari ST, Commodore 64, Game Boy, and MS-DOS.
+Lamborghini American Challenge (originally released as Crazy Cars III) is a 1992 racing video game developed and published by Titus France for the Amiga, Amstrad CPC, Atari ST, Commodore 64, MS-DOS, Super NES, Amiga CD32, and Game Boy.

 The game is essentially an upgrade from Titus's previous entry in the Crazy Cars franchise, Crazy Cars III.
-It adds a two player mode, a few more options, and a jazz fusion soundtrack.
+It adds a two-player mode, a few more options, and a jazz fusion soundtrack.
 It also changes the scoring system and gives the player a possibility to save progress every 5 races (instead after Division Challenge only).
 The night goggles item is no longer available for purchase (except in the SNES version) and the car no longer bounces to the top of the screen after driving through slopes at high speeds.
 In Amiga version introduction was cut out and MS-DOS version does not support EGA anymore.

 Gameplay

 The objective of this game is to end up the undisputed champion of highly illegal street racing throughout the entire United States.
 To do so, the player must race against a group of computer-controlled opponents in a variety of illegal races across the country.
 The races are divided into three leagues, each one with increasingly harder opponents, and the player needs to regularly upgrade their Lamborghini Diablo in order to keep them above the other racers, by using the American currency from bets as well as the bonuses earned by succeeding in the races in first place.